 Prepare to fail.
 Because you will. at one point or another you will fail something, a test, a quiz, a lab, or even a course.
 It’s okay.
 No one said studying here will be easy.

-Once you accept the fact that failure can happen anytime, you’ll have an easier time recovering.
+Once you accept the fact that failure can happen anytime, you’ll have an easier time recovering from one.

 Arian J. Salari